 The additional use of a centralized platform would allow in-house staff to tailor experiences just as online suggestions and promotions would.
 With real-time and personalized pricing strategies, consumers can grab bargains before others that are tailored for them, increasing the average basket size and store profitability.

 4. A bonus point!

-As we mentioned at the beginning, the trillion-dollar opportunity unified commerce presents doesn’t only lie in online or offline worlds, but the ability to understand and report on the performance of each and every source which affects revenue and the customer journey.
+As we mentioned at the beginning, the trillion-dollar opportunity unified commerce presents don’t only lie in online or offline worlds, but in the ability to understand and report on the performance of every source which affects revenue and the customer journey.